 Once a revolution is over, how do you judge its success?
 A victory for Mao's vision of the People's Republic of China was not exactly a victory for the people of China.
 A glorious, clean revolution isn't easy.
 Look at Russia, France, Cambodia, Iran.
-Look at Egypt today.
+Look at Turkey today.
 In the coming decades, we will see the result of revolutions played out across the Arab world and, quite possibly, across Europe as well.
 Will they be deemed successes by anyone other than the victors?

 A crucial, but little reported, example of a hard fought revolution and its troubling aftermath can be found in the Horn of Africa.

 Eritrea had been an Italian colony since 1890, Ethiopia since 1935.
 After the Second World War, Eritrea became part of Ethiopia but maintained a measure of independence.
 In 1962, and in contravention of a UN resolution, Ethiopia annexed Eritrea.
-The UN and other world powers looked on, unwilling to jeopardize their relationship with the strategically-vital Ethiopia.
+The UN and other world powers looked on, unwilling to jeopardise their relationship with the strategically vital Ethiopia.
 As John Foster Dulles, who would go on to be the United States’ secretary of state, said in 1950, “From the standpoint of justice, the opinions of the Eritrean people must receive consideration.
 Nevertheless, the strategic interest of the United States in the Red Sea basin and considerations of security and world peace make it necessary that the country has to be linked with our ally, Ethiopia.”
 Eritrea had been screwed.

 An EPLF member outside Asmara, 1979.

 Led by Isaias Afewerki, they continued their flair for strong, Marxist-sounding names by becoming the People’s Front for Democracy and Justice (PFDJ).
-And, with Isaias front and center, the PFDJ has remained in power ever since independence.
+And, with Isaias front and centre, the PFDJ has remained in power ever since independence.

 Today, criticism of the government is not tolerated.
-Only four religions are officially recognized.
-Worship in any other church and you'll be persecuted.
+Only four religions are officially recognised; worship any other church and you'll be persecuted.
 There is no civil society to speak of and, every month, kids cross the border to escape national service, which has no fixed end and is essentially a form of government-sponsored slavery.
 The United Nations refugee agency (UNHCR) estimates the number of fleeing Eritreans at 1,000 a month (it's worth noting that escaping means going through the Sahara into mine-strewn Ethiopia while avoiding being shot by border guards).
 Reporters Without Borders ranks Eritrea 178th out of 178 in the world for press freedom, which basically means anything approaching journalism is banned.

 A UN-supplied refugee camp near the border of Ethiopia, accommodating some of the thousands of Eritreans who flee across the border every year.